 Taming- As outdoor garden cats, orange tabby cats are usually very easy to tame.
 The cats are receptive to human contact even at older ages.

 Intelligent- Although the orange tabbies are not considered as the most sophisticated cat breeds, they are brilliant.
 They are sharp when it comes to studying something new.
-Their curiosity to video games and toys makes the most entertaining pets.
+Their curiosity towards video games and toys makes them the most entertaining pets.

 Here Are 12 Facts That you’ll LOVE About Orange Tabby Cats